Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 Wet Brining Don’ts

-- Over-Brine: Extended brining can lead to overly salty meat.
+- Over-Brine: Excessive brining can result in overly salty meat.
 Stick to recommended times—usually 4 to 12 hours for poultry.

 - Reuse Brine: Once used, discard the brine to prevent cross-contamination.

 - Use Reactive Containers: Avoid metal containers that can react with the brine.
-Choose instead food-grade plastic containers, brining bags, or air-tight glass containers.
+Choose food-grade plastic containers, brining bags, or air-tight glass containers instead.

 Tasty Wet Brine Recipes to Try